UdayLab/PAMI/docs/organization.md

 In the PAMI library, the mining algorithms have been packaged in a hierarchical fashion.
 The first hierarchical level is 'PAMI'.
 The second hierarchical level is the name of the theoretical model.
 The third hierarchical level is the type of the mining algorithm.
-The last hierarhical level contains the mining algorithms.
+The last hierarchical level contains the mining algorithms.
+The organizational structure of algorithms in PAMI is shown below:

+      PAMI
+        |-theoriticalModel
+                 |-patternType (e.g., basic/maximal/closed/topk)
+                          |-algorithmName

 1. PAMI
    * theoreticalModel1
       * basic